rayhato/tickergram-bot/README.md

 ## Requirements

-- Python requirements, most notably [yfinance](https://github.com/ranaroussi/yfinance), which is used to get financial information.
+- [yfinance](https://github.com/ranaroussi/yfinance), which is used to get financial information.
 The data provider may change in the future.
+- [TA-Lib] (https://github.com/mrjbq7/ta-lib), for technical analysis of financial market data.
 - [Redis](https://redis.io/), used as database to keep both permanent and temporary data (cache).
 - (_Optional_) Firefox is used by bot commands that take website screenshots, such as `/feargreed`.